alto-wg/draft-alto-pv/services.md

   entity domain as defined in Section 5.1.2.3 of
   {{I-D.ietf-alto-unified-props-new}}.
 The EntityProps for each ANE has one member for each property that is both 1) associated with the ANE, and 2) specified in the `ane-property-names` in the request.
+If the Path Vector cost type is not included in the `cost-type` field or the `multi-cost-type` field, the `property-map` field MUST be present and the value MUST be an empty object ({}).

 A complete and valid response MUST include both the Path Vector part and the Property Map part in the multipart message.
 If any part is NOT present, the